lhorie/yarn-utilities/README.md

   - roots - List of project folders
   - out - Save resulting `package.json` and `yarn.lock` to this folder

+Note that if projects use different versions of the same top-level dependency, the output package.json will only list one of them (although yarn.lock will list all of them)

 ---

 ### CLI